seifip/food_com-vegetarian-trends/blog/vegetarianism-booming-established-recipe-sites-benefit-suffer-trend.md

+_This is a Udacity Data Science Nanodegree project._

 # Vegetarianism is booming.
 Will established recipe sites benefit or suffer from this trend?
 The interest in vegetarian and vegan food has grown steadily over the past two decades.